-Thank you for considering Custom Display Designs, Inc. as your source for Elder Care Memory Boxes.
+Thank you for considering Custom Display Designs, Inc. as your source for Dementia and Alzheimer Care Memory Boxes.
 We understand that you expect a return on your investment for every capital expenditure.
 You want the assurance that your purchase of memory boxes will not only enhance your residents’ experience but add value to your facility.
 Our experience in working with Assisted Living Professionals like yourself assures you of meeting that expectation.

 Several factors come into play when choosing a size: